ShalikS-74/Tkinter-Game/README.md

 ## Features

 - **Difficulty Selection:** Easy, Medium, Hard, and Impossible modes.
+- **Impossible Mode:** 5 blue rectangles and 2 blue squares, fast speed, 1 second of invincibility, and a large red block.
-- **Invincibility:** Temporary invincibility at the start of each game (duration depends on difficulty).
+- **Invincibility:** Temporary invincibility at the start of each game (duration depends on difficulty), with a yellow border that blinks in the last seconds.
-- **Dynamic Speed:** Blue blocks get faster as you survive longer.
+- **Dynamic Speed:** Blue blocks get faster as you survive longer, with intervals based on difficulty.
 - **Mouse Controls:** Hold and drag the mouse to move the red block.
 - **Bouncing Blue Blocks:** Blue squares and rectangles bounce off the borders and never get stuck.
 - **Game Over & Restart:** The game automatically restarts after you lose.